Hi-PACE/hipace/docs/source/run/parameters.rst

 * ``amr.n_cell`` (3 `integer`)
     Number of cells in x, y and z.
     With the explicit solver (default), the number of cells in the x and y directions must be either :math:`2^n-1` (common values are 511, 1023, 2047, best configuration for performance) or :math:`2^n` where :math:`n` is an integer.
+Some other values might work, like :math:`3 \times 2^n-1`, but use at your own risk.

 * ``amr.max_level`` (`integer`)
     Maximum level of mesh refinement.
 Currently, mesh refinement is only supported up to level